kjappelbaum/moffragmentor/docs/source/getting_started.rst

     mof = MOF.from_cif(<my_cif.cif>)
     fragmentation_result = mof.fragment()

-The result is an :code:`FragmentationResult` :code:`namedtuple` with the fields :code:`nodes`, :code:`linkers`,
+The result is a :code:`FragmentationResult` :code:`namedtuple` with the fields :code:`nodes`, :code:`linkers`,
-both subclasses of of a :py:class:`moffragmentor.sbu.SBUCollection` and  :code:`bound_solvent`, :code:`unbound_solvent`, both :py:class:`moffragmentor.molecule.NonSbuMoleculeCollection`, as well as a :py:class:`moffragmentor.net.Net`.
+both subclasses of a :py:class:`moffragmentor.sbu.SBUCollection` and  :code:`bound_solvent`, :code:`unbound_solvent`, both :py:class:`moffragmentor.molecule.NonSbuMoleculeCollection`, and a :py:class:`moffragmentor.net.Net`.

 .. warning::

     Note that moffragmentor currently does not automatically delete bound solvent.
 This is due to two observations:

     1. We have very little understanding of what solvent we can remove without affecting the structural integrity.
     2. We (currently) do not have a way to estimate if a solvent is charged.
-We explore different implementation strategies but we do not have a robust one at this moment.
+We explore different implementation strategies, but we do not have a robust one at this moment.

 You might want a quick overview of the composition of the different components.
 You can access this via the :code:`composition` properties